-The Board currently consists of 13 members who serve one-year terms.
-Due to the retirement of Director Dr. John M. Dunn, 12 seats are reelected this year.
-The board also approved 1 additional seat for this year resulting in 14 total seats requiring election.
-The 14 director nominees listed below, 12 of which are current directors of the Company, were nominated by the Board to fill the 14 Board seats for one year terms expiring at the 2019 annual meeting of shareholders.
+The Board currently consists of 15 members who serve one-year terms.
+The Board also approved 1 additional seat for this year resulting in 16 total seats requiring election.
+The 16 director nominees listed below, 15 of which are current directors of the Company, were nominated by the Board to fill the 16 Board seats for one year terms expiring at the 2022 annual meeting of shareholders.
 Biographical information on each of the director nominees is given below.
 All director nominees have indicated their willingness to serve on the Board if elected.
 If, prior to the Annual Meeting, a director nominee determines that he or she will be unable to serve on the Board for the upcoming year, your proxy authorizes the proxy holders to vote your shares for a replacement nominee if one is selected.